SECP Registered 1,323 New Companies - UrduPoint

 The trading sector took the lead with the incorporation of 199 companies.

-It was followed by services with 162, I.T. with 153, construction with 136, tourism with 74, food and beverages with 59, corporate agricultural farming with 56 with real estate development with 55, education with 41, marketing and advertisement, textile with 40 and engineering with 29.
+It was followed by services with 162, I.T. with 153, construction with 136, tourism with 74, food and beverages with 59, corporate agricultural farming with 56, real estate development with 55, education with 41, marketing/advertisement, textile with 40 and engineering with 29.

-The highest numbers of companies like 500 were registered in Islamabad, followed by 362 and 231 companies registered in Lahore and Karachi respectively.
+The highest numbers of companies, including 500 were registered in Islamabad, followed by 362 and 231 companies registered in Lahore and Karachi respectively.

 The CROs in Peshawar, Multan, Faisalabad, Gilgit-Baltistan, Quetta and Sukkur registered, 74, 60, 48, 37, 9 and 2 companies respectively.